 - We clean the litter boxes twice daily

 - We feed our cats high quality cat food.

 Stop cat litter box odor by scooping frequently

 Cleaning the litter box is not only a crucial step to prevent your cat from urinating outside the box, but it also helps to keep your apartment free of the unpleasant smell.
 Why?
 Because most scents usually have a source.
 In your situation, it’s the soiled litter.

 So, how often should you clean the litter box?

 The next logical question is, How often should you clean the litterbox?
 Every household is different; you can learn how regularly to clean a litter box in our other article if you want a detailed answer.
 In short, general rules are:

 - Twice daily is enough, assuming that you have an appropriate number of litter boxes at home.

 - Dumping the whole box content weekly or every other week is necessary.

 Please note: The smell from the box will still fill the room at about the same time your cat steps out of it; however, it usually lasts for a few minutes only.
 This smell can become almost unnoticeable if you provide your cat with a better diet.

 Change your cat’s diet to limit the litter box odor

 - Avoid dry cat food.
 It makes your cat’s urine extremely smelly.
-Dry cat food contains about 10% moisture, and most cats on dry diets are constantly underhydrated.
+Dry cat food contains about 10% moisture, which can can be a cause of dehydration.
 In such a case, your cat’s body tries to preserve moisture, and in turn, makes the urine more concentrated.
 Unfortunately, it results in additional litter box odor.

 - Avoid grain and potato in your cat’s food.
 Even if you can’t, try to make sure it contains as little grain as possible.
 Grain is not found in a cat’s natural diet.
 Grain is added to commercial cat foods as a filler, and, in dry foods, it also helps to maintain the structure of the food.
 At the same time, grain is indigestible to a cat.
 Most of it passes through without being absorbed by the body and creates large, smelly stools.